guacsec/guac-docs/graphql.md

 ### Builders

-An artifact for a package is produced by a builder (e.g., FRSA, GitHub Actions, etc.).
+An artifact for a package is produced by a builder (e.g., FRSCA, GitHub Actions, etc.).
 Currently, we only use an URI field to identify the builders:

 ```gql